 Apple could introduce five new iPhones in 2020

-Rumours about Apple expanding its iPhone line have been swirling around with the possibility of new display sizes.
+Rumors about Apple expats expanding iPhone line have been swirling around with the possibility of new display sizes.
 Also reported by CNET In December.

 The senior analyst also backed such size predictions Ming Chi Kuo this week who claims the iPhone 11 Pro’s current 5.8-inch size may go down.
 So, the bottom-end devices will be the 5.4-inch, and one of the 6.1-inch versions probably named the iPhone 12.
 The other 6.1-inch and 6.7-inch iPhone 12 Pro and 12 Pro Max will then be the more expensive phones, respectively.

-The 5th iPhone would then be a successor to the iPhone SE, which is expected to look more like the iPhone 8, and as early as the first quarter of 2020.
+The 5th iPhone would then be a successor to the iPhone SE, which is expeexpecting look more like the iPhone 8, and as early as the first quarter of 2020.

 Can iPhone 12 bring in 5G?